 There are a couple of caveats with this approach:

 - Most manufacturers have minimum order volumes.
 For a beginner, minimum order volumes aren’t a workable approach.
 Sometimes, you can work out a deal with the manufacturer, but that’s hard to do as a brand new business.
 It could end up costing you more money up front and is more of a risk if you don’t have any previous sales data to guide you.

 - You may not be able to integrate your ecommerce platform.
-Dropshipping marketplaces are much more likely to easily connect to your store, making it easier to automate the order fulfillment process.
+Dropshipping marketplaces are much more likely to easily connect to your own online store, making it easier to automate the order fulfillment process.
 Without integration, it’s a lot more work for you to add and manage the inventory.

 For most people, it makes sense to wait until you’ve got some experience in dropshipping before working directly with manufacturers to source your products.